 It’s no secret that a big portion of this blog talks about traveling through post-Soviet countries and cities.
 I have spent most of my life being fascinated by the region and how diverse places and cities can be.
 I also have an affinity for concrete, drastic landscapes, and good food- which, with the exception of a pesky herb called dill, can be ubiquitously found in post-Soviet countries.

 While the scenery and countryside leave me awestruck when traveling, it is the cities of the former-USSR that fascinates me most.
 I have called on bloggers and travelers alike to put together a post showcasing 20 cities of the former-USSR worth visiting in 2018.
-I must say that we came up with a pretty awesome list.
+I must say that we came up with a pretty awesome list and it is far more than just places to visit in Moscow.
 If you have a city you deem worthy of tourism in the new year, please leave it in the comments and share!
 Thanks!

 Tartu, Estonia’s second city and home to the Baltics’ oldest university, stretches from Dome Hill down to the river Emajõgi, which translates as ‘mother river’.